 After this, your dentist will develop a comprehensive, step-by-step dental makeover treatment plan to correct all of your dental problems and give you a complete mouth reconstruction.
 However, don’t forget to ask your dentist about the risks and benefits of each dental makeover procedure and treatment.

 Full Mouth Reconstruction Pricing Breakdown

-The following are the estimated price ranges for full smile makeover procedures and treatments.
-Note that these prices are relative and may differ according to dentists, the location of dental offices, and the severity of dental conditions.
-For a more accurate price estimate for your smile makeover treatment, you need to visit your dentist’s office near me for consultation and dental examination.
+A full smile makeover cost may differ according to dentists, the location of dental offices, and the severity of dental conditions.
+For a more accurate price estimate for your dental makeover treatment, you must visit your dentist’s office near me for a consultation and dental examination.

 - Dental implant: this restorations treatment cost about $2,000 to $4,000, depending on the severity of your case (the number of teeth involved) and your geographic location.